Djimi02/ChatSystem/README.md

 ### Exception Handling
 Exceptions are handled via the class RestControllerExceptionHandler annotated with @ControllerAdvice.
 Upon exception in one of the controller classes, a ResponseEntity object is created, with the appropriate error code and message, and returned.

+### Testing
+Last but not least, several classes testing the User, Chat, Message repositories and services are implemented using JUnit.